Expiration tracking

 No. RxRescue is a focused medication inventory layer for stock, expirations, scans, pulls, labels, and audit history.

-No. The product is designed around a No-PHI boundary and blocks patient-shaped import fields.
+No. The product is designed not to collect PHI, and the app blocks patient-shaped import fields by design.

 Yes.
 The product is shaped around restricted environments, shared workstations, scanner workflows, inconsistent connectivity, and high-accountability inventory.